Azure information system components and boundaries

 - Host: A customized operating system that runs on host VMs.

 - Native: A native operating system that runs on tenants (for example, Azure Storage).
-This operating system does not have any hypervisor.
+This operating system doesn't have any hypervisor.

 - Guest: A guest operating system that runs on guest VMs.

-The host and native FC-managed operating systems are designed for use in the cloud, and are not publicly accessible.
+The host and native FC-managed operating systems are designed for use in the cloud, and aren't publicly accessible.

 Host and native operating systems